simeon9696/EmployTT-Final/README.md

 # Getting Started
   1.)
 For local testing a live server is necessary.
 To install a live server on your machine using VS Code, go to
        Extensions, search "Live Server" and install the extension.
   2.)
 Clone or download the repository
   3.)
 Install all the pre-requistes listed below.
   4.)
 Right click on "index. html" in VS Code and select "Launch with Live Server".

 # Prerequisites
-  -Firebase Functions
+  - Firebase Functions
-  -Sendgrid API
+  - Sendgrid API

 To install firebase-functions follow these steps: